 The main elements of the programme are:

-1. Six weeks research project - in your first summer.
+1. Six weeks of research project - in your first summer.
 Working with an academic supervisor, you will develop your abilities in investigative study, analysis, problem-solving and data management on a research project related to the UN Sustainable Development Goals.
 You can work with an academic supervisor inside or outside the College.
 Expected outputs from the research project include a journal article-length article, poster, research presentation, portfolio of work, or other intellectual outputs linked to the targets of one or more of the 17 SDGs.

 You will work with your cohort in depth to learn about:

-Yourself as a leader - finding your leadership style
+Yourself as a leader - finding your leadership style,

-Leading teams - adapting your style to others
+Leading teams - adapting your style to others,

-Leading in different workplace cultures
+Leading in different workplace cultures,

-Ethical leadership - understand the principles that underpin all good leadership
+Ethical leadership - understand the principles that underpin all good leadership.

-3. Six weeks "Leadership in Action" project - in your second summer.
+3. Six weeks of "Leadership in Action" project - in your second summer.
 The project in your second summer gives you a chance to build on skills and knowledge gained in the first year of the scheme.
 This is also a chance to give back to society.
 You will be working with communities in need, doing something to make the world a better place.
 Most Laidlaw Scholars will be expected to undertake the Leadership in Action project outside the UK.
 All projects are fully funded through the Laidlaw programme.

 There are three types of projects you could consider: